Patryk27/avr-tester/README.md

 avr-tester = "0.1"
 ```

-... and, just like that, you can start writing tests:
+... and, just like that, start writing tests:

 ```rust
 // yourproject-tests/src/lib.rs